 Derivative recipe: a derivative recipe is a set of logic that defines how certain margin input is recalculated into a payout at the end of a contract.
 The derivative recipe needs data input to come to an exact number.
 This data is fed by the oracle recipe.
 As derivative recipes are Turing complete, almost any financial product can be created.

 Derivative register: the derivative register keeps track of all the underlying margins behind each ticker and oracle ID to make sure that there is always enough margin in the system, even if a third party derivative recipe is corrupted.

 Oracle recipe: An oracle recipe describes how data will be fetched from an off-chain or on-chain source, which data exactly will be fetched, and how this data will be processed.
 As oracle recipes are Turing complete, it allows for very specific data input.
 Besides price data, it also supports event and status data.

-Opium swaps (TmTm): in an order, a user signs how much of what he wants to receive, and how much of what he is willing to give in return.
-This can comprise very complex swaps built up from multiple components such as assets, tokens and derivatives and gives a professional trading experience.
+Opium swaps (TMtm): in order, a user signs how much of what he wants to receive, and how much of what he is willing to give in return.
+This can comprise very complex swaps built up from multiple components such as assets, tokens, and derivatives and gives a professional trading experience.

 Opium relayer: an Opium relayer matches users' orders and broadcasts them to the blockchain.
 He is incentivized by a relay fee and possible arbitrage opportunities that he can find between different markets and platforms.